Miguel446/lab-kafka-iot/README.md

   <p align="center">
-    A project to simulate an IOT Application using Kafka and Java + Spring
+    A project to simulate an IOT Application using Kafka and Java + Spring The idea is to learn Kafka fundamentals and some new Java features, such as Virtual Threads, in a single project that gets improved over time instead of creating multiple small projects.
     * For testing purposes only, not recommended for production enviroment
   </p>
 </div>